 In particular, this shows that the contraction is independent of the choice of $\n$.

-Hence, when applying our previous construction of Lie algebra expansions to the İnönü--Wigner case, we can consider the more general situation where $\h$ is not necessarily complemented, as we will do in the following. \end{cons}
+Hence, when applying our previous construction of Lie algebra expansions to the \.{I}nönü--Wigner case, we can consider the more general situation where $\h$ is not necessarily complemented, as we will do in the following. \end{cons}

 \begin{defn} Let $\h$ be a Lie subalgebra of the Banach Lie algebra $\g$ (mostly, we will be interested in the case where $\h$ is closed).
 We write

 for the \emph{Lie subalgebra of all germs passing through} $\h$.